SparrowMike/Movieland/TO_DO_!!.md

 - Add about with some link to linkdin, github etc
 - Get suitable favicon
 - Login window tab
+- Leave a note if no search hits
+- inside movie/tvshow info option for PG etc

 <!--?
 MAYBE ?-->